Attack of the Cybermen: Commercial releases

 A novelisation of Attack of the Cybermen was written by Eric Saward and published by Target Books in April 1989.
 In 1995, the novel was released by BBC Audio as an audio book read by Baker.
 The book was one of the worst selling Doctor Who novelizations.

 Home media

 Attack of the Cybermen was set to be released by BBC Video on VHS in 1992 but due to low sales numbers with previous releases it was scrapped.
 It was ultimately released in November of 2000 as part of the "Doctor Who The Cybermen Box Set: The Tenth Planet and Attack of the Cybermen" double-tape set for its United Kingdom release.
+Although many serials from the 22nd season received a PG certificate from the British Board of Film Classification (BBFC) for their violent imagery, the BBFC gave a broader U rating to Attack of the Cybermen upon its 2000 VHS release.
+This decision has been criticised, due to the graphic scene of Lytton's crushed hands oozing blood.

 The DVD version of "Attack of the Cybermen" was released on Monday 16 March 2009.
 The special features on the disc included a commentary featuring Baker, Bryant, Terry Molloy and Sarah Berger that was recorded on 26 June 2007, a making-of documentary featuring interviews with cast and crew.
 It was released as part of the "Doctor Who The Collection: Season 22" Blu-ray box set on 20 June 2022.